Sinners cast takes top gong at 2026 Actor Awards

 "I feel incredibly grateful for this kind attention.
 But to be clear, I also am quite humbled," Ford gushed.
 "That said, it is a little weird to be receiving a lifetime achievement award at the halfway point of my career.
 It's a little weird, isn't it?"

-Over on TV, Apple's comedy The Studio led the nominations tally and scooped the award for Best Comedy, Best Comedy Actor for Seth Rogan and a posthumous Best Comedy Supporting Actress for Catherine O'Hara.
+Over on TV, Apple's comedy The Studio led the nominations tally and scooped the award for Best Comedy, Best Comedy Actor for Seth Rogen and a posthumous Best Comedy Supporting Actress for the late Catherine O'Hara.

 Cast Ensemble in a Motion Picture: Sinners